 Frequently Asked Questions

-The line is required to deliver the energy generated at Robbins Island and Jim’s Plain Renewable Energy Parks to the Tasmanian electricity grid.
+The transmission line is required to deliver the energy generated at Robbins Island and Jim’s Plain Renewable Energy Parks to the Tasmanian electricity grid.

 - Avoiding areas of high environmental and heritage significance.